pardisderakhshandeh/pardisderakhshandeh.github.io/_pages/behbahani.md

     <h2>Grammatical features at a glance</h2>

     <p class="section-intro">
-      Behbahani is especially interesting for formal linguistics because several core grammatical patterns interact in ways that are not immediately visible from surface word forms alone.
+      Behbahani is especially interesting for formal linguistics because agreement and alignment do not follow from any single principle: they shift depending on tense, transitivity, and argument structure, and interact with stem alternations in ways that are not visible from surface forms alone.
 My work focuses on how these patterns can be analyzed at the syntax-morphology interface.
     </p>

     <div class="feature-list">